 Note that the workflow associated with this post is available for download in the attachment section of this post, as well as on the KNIME Example Server.

 Figure 1.
 Topic extraction workflow.
-This workflow can be downloaded from the KNIME EXAMPLES Server 08_Other_Analytics_Types/01_Text_Processing/17_TopicExtraction_with_the_ElbowMethod08_Other_Analytics_Types/01_Text_Processing/17_TopicExtraction_with_the_ElbowMethod*
+You can download this workflow from the KNIME Hub here.